iamsmruti/generative-art/src/sketches/simple_fractal_tree/blog.md

 2. **Infinite Complexity**: While we can visually perceive only a few levels of branching, fractal trees possess infinite complexity, making them both intriguing and challenging to model.

 3. **Real-world Applications**: Fractal trees find practical applications in various fields.
 From computer graphics and animation to modeling natural phenomena like lightning and blood vessels, fractals help create realistic and visually stunning representations.

+Coding a fractal tree is a fascinating journey into the world of self-similarity and infinite complexity.
+By using recursion and basic geometric principles, we can create visually stunning representations that echo the beauty of nature's branching structures.
+As we venture further into the realm of fractals, we discover the harmonious interplay between mathematics and art, unlocking new possibilities in computer graphics, modeling, and creative expression.